Blog

 JSON-LD vs Other Formats: What Works Best for AI Systems

-If you're building new schema or fixing existing markup, use JSON-LD.
+If you're adding new schema or fixing existing markup, use JSON-LD.
+There's no reason to use anything else in 2026.

 Priority Schema Types That Drive AI Citations